BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 Format: techno / house / rave club

-Kompass Klub is one of the important names in Belgian club culture.
-Located in Ghent, the club is known for its electronic lineups, intense nocturnal atmospheres, and its strong connection to the techno scene.
+Kompass Klub is one of the big names in Belgian club culture.
+Located in Ghent, the club is known for its electronic programming, intense nocturnal atmospheres, and strong connection to the techno scene.

-Kompass is not a festival in the classical sense, but it is an important venue if you want to understand the Belgian scene beyond the big events.
-Depending on the night, you can find techno, house, hypnotic rhythms, rawer sounds, and a true club energy there.
+Kompass is not a festival in the classic sense, but it’s an important address if you want to understand the Belgian scene beyond the big events.
+Depending on the night, you’ll find techno, house, hypnotic rhythms, rawer sounds, and a true club energy.

-For a rave weekend in Belgium, combining a festival or an open-air event with a club night in Ghent or Brussels can be a great option.
+For a rave weekend in Belgium, combining a festival or open air with a club night in Ghent or Brussels can be a very good option.

 Why go?

-• To discover a benchmark of Belgian club culture.
+- To discover a benchmark in Belgian club culture.

-👉 TECHNOW tip: whether in a club or at a festival, the basics remain the same: earplugs, secure phone, credit card safely tucked away, and comfortable outfit to last until closing.
+In a club as in a festival, the basics remain the same: earplugs, secure phone, well-stored bank card, and comfortable outfit to last until closing.

-What gear should you pack for a techno festival in Belgium?
+What equipment should you bring for a techno festival in Belgium?

 No matter which festival you choose, one thing remains true: the better equipped you are, the more you enjoy it.
-At a techno festival, rave, open-air event, indoor hardstyle event, or electronic party, you need to be able to dance freely, keep your belongings safe, stay hydrated, and protect your ears.
+At a techno festival, rave, open air, indoor hardstyle, or electronic party, you need to be able to dance freely, keep your belongings safe, stay hydrated, and protect your ears.

-The essentials to pack for a techno or electro festival in Belgium:
+The essentials to bring for a techno or electro festival in Belgium:

-• a compact, closed, and comfortable festival pouch;
+- a compact, closed, and comfortable festival fanny pack;

-• a water bottle or a bottle holder system;
+- a water bottle or bottle holder system;

-• sunglasses for open-air events and summer festivals;
+- sunglasses for open airs and summer festivals;

-• a bank card, ID, and your essentials safely stored;
+- a bank card, ID, and your essentials neatly stored;

-• tissues, lip balm, or small useful accessories depending on your needs.
+- tissues, lip balm, or small useful accessories as needed.

-At TECHNOW, our goal is simple: to create the perfect party kit to allow ravers to fully enjoy every event without struggling with their belongings during sets.
+At TECHNOW, our goal is simple: to create the perfect party kit to allow ravers to fully enjoy every event without fumbling with their belongings during sets.

-A good pouch, a grip to hold your bottle, earplugs, a fan, and a few well-chosen accessories can truly transform your festival experience.
+A good fanny pack, a grip to hold your bottle, earplugs, a fan, and a few well-chosen accessories can truly transform your festival experience.
 Less stress, more freedom, more BPM.

 How to choose your techno festival in Belgium?